Church Hill

 Community assets and spaces

-Felt by the partnership to be their biggest project, this redevelopment involved funding a range of improvements to Bomford Hill, transforming an unused and relatively unknown green space into a valued community asset.
-These included: constructing a peace memorial with seating, a major planting project involving local schoolchildren, installing boxes for bats and birds, and developing Wendy’s Way, a new path memorialising the partnership’s former chair.
-A toposcope was also created, which indicated distance and directions to notable features in the local landscape.
+Felt by the partnership to be their biggest project, this redevelopment involved funding a range of improvements to Bomford Hill Park, transforming an unused and relatively unknown green space into a valued community asset.
+These included: constructing a peace memorial with seating, a major planting and time capsule project involving local schoolchildren, installing boxes for bats and birds, and developing Wendy’s Way, a new path memorialising the partnership’s former chair.
+A toposcope was also created, which indicated distance and directions to notable features in the local landscape, while the partnership worked with a West Midlands orienteering group to develop a signposted nature trail through the park.

 This work was completed in phases, and to specific council requirements.
 The peace memorial, for example, was delivered – from planning stages through to a remembrance event – within ten months.
 To do this, the partnership set up a steering group to co-ordinate the project that included volunteers, local councillors and a local historian.
 They also drew on strong existing relationships with local councillors, helping attain initial council support and ensuring it remained throughout the construction process.

-Altogether, the redevelopments led to Bomford Hill becoming a feature of the Church Hill area.
-Where previously it was inaccessible and unknown to most of the community (despite being the biggest green space in the area), it became well used by the local community.
+Altogether, the redevelopments led to Bomford Hill Park becoming a feature of the Church Hill area.
+Where previously it was inaccessible and unknown to most of the community (despite being the biggest green space in the area), it became well used by the local community, including annual Remembrance Day services and events using the peace memorial.

 A pole with five bright blue directional signs coming off of it.
 One sign has four different coloured footprints on it.
 The other four provide walking direction and distances to local features - St. Andrews Church, Willow Trees Community Centre, Bomford Hill Park, and Moon's Moat Ancient Monument.